VigneshVSV/hololinked/doc/source/development_notes.rst

 Development Notes
 =================

-In the interest of information to software engineers and web developers, the main difference of |module-highlighted| to a conventional
-RPC or REST(-like) paradigm with HTTP is that, |module-highlighted| attempts to be a hybrid of both.
-For instrument control & data-acquisition, it is difficult to move away completely from RPC to REST.
-Besides, most instrument drivers/hardware allow only a single persistent connection with a single process instead of multiple clients or processes.
-Further, when such a process talks to an instrument, only one instruction can be sent at a time (in general), which needs to be completed before the next instruction.
-On the other hand, HTTP Servers are multi-threaded or asyncio oriented by design and REST(-like) API does not care how many simultaneous operations are run.
-To reconcile both, the following is proposed:
+|module-highlighted| is fundamentally a Object Oriented ZeroMQ RPC with control over which attributes, methods
+and events are exposed on the network.
+Nevertheless, a non-trivial support for HTTP exists in an attempt to cast atleast certain aspects of instrumentation control & data-acquisition for web development practices, without having to explicitly implement a HTTP server.
+The following is possible with this package with significantly lesser code:

 * |module-highlighted| gives the freedom to choose the HTTP request method & end-point URL desirable for each method, parameter and event
-* All HTTP requests will be queued and executed serially unless threaded or made async manually by the programmer
+* All HTTP requests will be queued and executed serially by the RPC server unless threaded or made async manually by the programmer
+* Verb like URLs may be used for methods (acts like HTTP-RPC although ZeroMQ mediates this) & noun-like URLs are may be used for parameters and events.
+* web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast all resources to REST-like while leaving the RPC details to the package.
+* Events pushed by the object will be automatically tunneled as HTTP server sent events.
+* JSON serialization-deserialization overheads while tunneling HTTP requests through the RPC server
+  are controlloable and kept to a minimum.

+One uses exposed object members as follows:

 * parameters can be used to model settings of instrumentation (both hardware and software-only), general class/instance attributes, hold captured & computed data.
+* methods can be used to issue commands to instruments like start and stop acquisition, connect/disconnect etc.
 * events can be used to push measured data, create alerts/alarms, inform availability of certain type of data etc.
-* methods can be used to issue commands to instruments like start and stop acquisition, connect/disconnect etc.
-* Verb like URLs may be used for methods & noun-like URLs are suggested to be used for parameters and events.
-* Finally, freedom is given to modify web request handler to change headers, authentication etc. or add additional endpoints which may cast all resources to REST(-like) while leaving the RPC/remote object execution details to the package.

 HTTP request methods may be mapped as follows: